FAQ: Detection Capabilities

 What kinds of contaminants can X-ray detect?

-X-ray inspection is based on the characteristics of the food product and the foreign object, which enables the detection of various foreign materials, e.g. metals, glass, stones, and dense plastics, but also makes it possible to detect quality defects such as missing or lacking content.
+X-ray inspection is based on the characteristics of the food product and the foreign object, which enables the detection of various foreign materials, e.g. metals, glass, Stone detection in food, and dense plastics, but also makes it possible to detect quality defects such as missing or lacking content.

 The basic principle is to create a recipe for each product type by teaching the good-quality product to the X-ray system.
 The system then takes an image of each product and compares it to the product recipe to detect materials that absorb more X-rays than the good-quality food product.